HarmonizedMRI/PulCeq/README.md

 ![model](doc/model.svg)

-The goal of this repository is to provide a **community standard** specification for encapsulating this sequence description in C code.
+The goal of this repository is to provide an **open standard** specification for encapsulating this sequence description in C code.

 This specification is contained in the ./src/ folder, which contains the following: